PUBG Mobile: Esports

 The game supports several e-sport leagues and tournaments.
 Each major region has a PUBG Mobile Club Open (PMCO) and players compete in their respective regions until later tournaments.
 Only 32 teams can qualify out of the many teams that signed up.
 This phase is known as the PMCO group stage, where the 32 teams are divided into four groups of eight.
 PMCO in Indonesia was held in 2017 for the first time, and the winner of the tournament was Fabyo and his team.
 Once the group stages have elapsed, the finals are hosted where the top 16 teams play.
 From here, the teams compete to make it to a higher level of competition known as the PUBG Mobile Pro League (PMPL).
 Later, eSports grew a lot in various countries including India, China, Indonesia, and many more, giving opportunities to many potential players.

 Reception

-PUBG Mobile received "generally favourable" reviews according to the review aggregator Metacritic.
+PUBG Mobile received "generally favourable" reviews according to the review aggregator website Metacritic.